jordanhoare/fastapi-api/README.md

 </br>

-A python web-application built to evaluate portfolio holdings by screening company announcements and stock charts for bearish/bullish patterns.
+A python web-application built to evaluate portfolio holdings by screening company announcements (scraping & BERT sentiment analysis) and stock charts for bearish/bullish patterns (quant analysis).
 The async RESTful API is built with FastAPI, and Postgres - deployed to Heroku using a Gunicorn WSGI server with CI/CD, pytests & code coverage.

 </br>